SignalK/signalk-js-client/README.md

   // - null: provides no Meta data over the stream
   // - "all" include Meta data of all data for all vessels
   sendMeta: 'all',
+  // Sends an empty message to the websocket every 10 seconds when the client does not receive any more update from the server to detect if the socket is dead.
+  wsKeepaliveInterval: 10

 })

 // 2.
 Subscribe to specific Signal K paths